ceph/ceph/doc/cephfs/dirfrags.rst

 have a resource cost in situations such as a CephFS client listing the directory, where all the fragments must be loaded at once.

+.. tip:: The root directory cannot be fragmented.

 All directories are initially created as a single fragment.
 This fragment may be *split* to divide up the directory into more fragments, and these fragments may be *merged* to reduce the number of fragments in the directory.